gemfire/gemfire-developer-website/content/blog/logging-vmware-gemfire-partitioned-region-primary-and-secondary-bucket-locations.md

 ```

 ## Future
-A [gfsh](https://geode.apache.org/docs/guide/114/tools_modules/gfsh/chapter_overview.html) command and Function that provides PartitionedRegion primary and secondary bucket locations per server and redundancy zone like this example would be a useful addition to Apache Geode.
+A [gfsh](https://docs.vmware.com/en/VMware-Tanzu-GemFire/9.15/tgf/GUID-tools_modules-gfsh-chapter_overview.html) command and Function that provides PartitionedRegion primary and secondary bucket locations per server and redundancy zone like this example would be a useful addition to VMware GemFire.